cinnData/MLearning/Lectures/[ML-04] Logistic regression.md

 This is the **default prediction** method.
 When this approach is used, the class probabilities may be hidden, so the model is presented as it were extracting the predictions directly.

 In some cases, we switch from the default prediction rule to one which uses the class probabilities in a different way.
-Departure from the default is not rare when the data present **class imbalance**, that is, when the proportion of samples of one class is significantly different from the proportion of samples of other classes.
-Class imbalance is frequent in applications like **credit scoring** or **fraud detection**.
-It is also frequent in **direct marketing**, since **conversion rates** are typically low.
+Departure from the default is not rare when the data present class imbalance, which will be specifically discussed in the next lecture.

 ## Binary classification